Dear Prospective Law student,

 The Law affects everyone one of us.
 ‘The Law’ is the rules society makes to regulate behaviour - and there are penalties for going against these rules!
 Knowledge of the Law and how it works is essential for every citizen.
 At some point in their lives, almost every one will come into contact with the Law: perhaps as a witness, victim, perpetrator, or juror.
 The law extends into many spheres of life: you might be involved in a civil dispute with a neighbour, or have bought a product that is faulty.
 Knowing your rights and responsibilities will help you make sure the Law works for you.

 The skills you need for the study of Law are curiosity, attention to detail and critical thinking.
 Here are a range of resources and activities for you to do before you start the subject in September.
+Send evidence of your learning (see below for instructions) to be entered in a prize draw.

-Read: ‘The Secret Barrister’ - by the Secret Barrister.
+‘The Secret Barrister’ - by the Secret Barrister.
 This is an insider’s account of the Law, how it works and how sometimes it doesn't.

 Criminal or civil trials